 2. The other Fridays of Lent are days of abstinence from meat.

-3. The obligation to abstain from meat begins at fourteen (14) years of age.
+3. The obligation to abstain from meat begins at fourteen (14) years of age and never ends.

 4. The obligation to fast begins at eighteen (18) years of age and ends at fifty-nine (59) years of age.

 5. Although the faithful may excuse themselves, for a just cause, from these laws of fast and abstinence, there is an obligation to substitute another penance and no Catholic should lightly excuse themselves from these obligations in the Lenten season.

 A Lenten shared penance service is held each year, the location of which rotates between the three parishes involved (Holy Cross, Holy Name, and St. Paul the Apostle).
 Location and times are announced as we get closer to Lent.
 Reconciliation is also available Saturdays from 3:00-3:30 pm, or by appointment at Holy Cross.